TeamMGE/GenomeBioinformaticsCourse/_episodes/22-COOII.md

 teaching: 0
 exercises: 75
 questions:
-- How to annotate genomes?
+- How to identify the taxonomy of an organism based on a common phylogenetic marker?
 objectives:
+- Extract genes based on annotation
-- Perform genome annotation
+- Perform a single-gene phylogeny
-- Interpret common genome annotation file outputs and formats
+- Interpret results at every step
 ---

 ## Extracting 16S rRNA sequences